 Most of our consumed iron makes its way to hemoglobin — proteins in red blood cells — yet both men and women store the remainder in the “liver, spleen, and bone marrow,” as well as in muscle tissue in the form of myoglobin.
 Small quantities of iron are lost via “urine, feces, the gastrointestinal tract, and skin.”
 Yet, due to menstruation, women’s bodies have ample opportunity to lose more iron than men.

 What are the risks?

-With that said, once your baby is born, you will actually need less iron during breastfeeding.
-This is due to the fact that “you likely will not lose a lot through your menstrual cycle” during that time as most breastfeeding women either don’t get their period or will have an extremely light one.
+With that said, once your baby is born, you will need less iron during breastfeeding.
+This is because “you likely will not lose a lot through your menstrual cycle” during that time as most breastfeeding women either don’t get their period or will have an extremely light one.

 How much iron do women need?

 Recommended daily allowances (RDA) for iron depend on age, gender, and pregnancy.

 For instance, women between 19 and 50 years of age are recommended to consume 18 milligrams per day.
 Pregnant women in that same age bracket are recommended 27 milligrams.
 Yet, intake is further dependent on lactation, with an intake for that same age bracket decreasing to nine milligrams.

 All of this is to say that appropriate iron consumption is not only essential but complicated when it comes to women’s health.
 Therefore it’s incredibly important to speak with your doctor about your personal iron consumption needs.